 Good afternoon: Konichiwa (こんにちは).
 It can also be used when greeting the first meeting, regardless of the time of day, similar to Hello.

 What’s your name?: Namae wa?

 My name is …: Watashi wa …

 See you again!: Mata ne. (またね)

 Basic Japanese phrases and words

-Here are some important Japanese phrases and words that you should know when visiting Japan.
-Besides greetings, learning how to say “thank you” and “sorry” is also important.
+Here are some essential Japanese phrases and words that you should know when visiting Japan.
+Besides greetings, learning how to say “thank you” and “sorry” is also useful.

 Thank you: Arigatou (ありがとう)

 When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s the way the person who gets the apology feels less bothered.

 Sorry (If you make a mistake: Gomen nasai (ごめんなさい)